ergini/ergini/README.md

-# Hey there! 👋 I'm Ergin
+# Ergin here

-I'm a **Software Developer** with 4 years of experience working with modern web technologies, backend development, and building **AI applications** for various niches.
-I'm passionate about leveraging AI to create solutions that drive productivity, creativity, and automation.
+A **Software Developer** with 4 years of experience working with modern web technologies, backend development, and building **AI applications** for various niches.
+I'm passionate about leveraging AI & web apps to create solutions that solve people's problems.

 ## 🔧 Technologies & Tools I Work With